charlie275691502/GOA/README.md

 # GOA - An Online Board Game Made By Unity
 This project contains both the Client and Server sides.
 When you start the game, you need to choose either to start as a Host or to connect to the Host as a Client.
 You can specify your IP address in the input field.

+If you want to play this game, you can download the `GOA.exe` in the project folder.

 ![IP](https://user-images.githubusercontent.com/18097644/226150126-d36853f2-1225-4d4c-bc2d-673ae7e61ff1.PNG)

 # How To Play